The Gryphon Carolers Holiday Concert

 December 13, 2014, 7:00 p.m.

 Cañada College Theater

 Help keep this 30+ year tradition alive!
 Become a Gryphon Holiday Concert sponsor.

 The Gryphon Carolers are proud to be sponsored by

 California Coast Music Camp

-a non-profit organization serving the music community for twenty years.
+a non-profit organization serving the music community for over twenty years.